WindowsAzure-TrainingKit-RU/Demo-BuildClips/DemoHeader.md

 In the **source** folder, you will find several scripts that carry out different setup and cleanup tasks including:

 - **Setup.Local.cmd**: verifies dependencies, creates the working directory and copies the source files to this directory, updates the configuration of the solutions with the configured settings.
 You typically run this script once, before running the demo for the first time.
 - **Cleanup.Local.cmd**: deletes the working directory and local database and resets the storage emulator.
-This script will allow you to reset the environment to its original state, after you have finished the demo.
+This script will allow you to reset the environment to its original state after you have finished the demo.
 - **Reset.Local.cmd**: executes the cleanup script to reset the environment and runs a reduced setup that does not verify dependencies.
 This script prepares the environment for running the demo again.
 - **Setup.Deployment.cmd**: configures the solution used by segment #5.
 This script is used before deploying the solution to Windows Azure.